randycoulman/jujube/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Acknowledgements

+Thanks to Jason Roelofs, Chris Gaffney, and Sarah Mei for their input and feedback as I worked on this project.